The Wilberforce House Museum is currently closed due to work taking place to install a new heating system. We hope to reopen as soon as possible.

 The permanent displays at Wilberforce House include journals and items that belonged to William Wilberforce, including original costume.
 There are many significant items linked to slavery and the campaign to abolish it.

 How to find us

 Wilberforce House is in the Museums Quarter on High Street in Hull’s Old Town.
 It is near the Streetlife and Hull and East Riding Museums, next to the River Hull.

-Hull bus and train station (Paragon Interchange) is a 15 to 20 minute walk away.
+- Hull bus and train station (Paragon Interchange) is a 15 – 20 minute walk away.
 The nearest bus stop is Myton Bridge on Alfred Gelder Street.

-There is on street blue badge parking available on Gandhi Way (formerly George Yard) and Alfred Gelder Street (opposite the White Hart pub).
+- There is on street blue badge parking on Gandhi Way (formerly George Yard) approximately 50m away from the entrance to the museums and Alfred Gelder Street (opposite the White Hart pub).

-Wheelchair access to Wilberforce House is via the main entrance.
+- The Wilberforce House building is largely wheelchair accessible.
 The ground floor and majority of the first floor are fully accessible.
 Three galleries on the first floor are not accessible via the lift.
-In addition a number of thresholds are too narrow for larger electric wheelchairs.
+In addition a number of thresholds upstairs are too narrow for larger electric wheelchairs.

 - Some areas of the museum can be quite dark; upstairs some of the rooms have dark wood walls and the middle passage part of the slavery galleries is quite dark.